DNALinux/ai/README.md

 4. **RAG Pipeline**: Set up and run the RAG pipeline.

 ## How to Use
+There is a Instruction.ipynb you can use to test the code.

 1. **Configuration**:
    - Open `config.yaml` to set up the directory paths for storing your data and Chroma database.
 You do not need to create them manually; just specify where they should be, and they will be automatically created: